This post is sponsored by RealToughCandy.io, a practical learning platform for new developers.

 |Processor||Intel 2.40 GHz|

 |Graphics & Video Support||Intel HD Graphics 520|

 4. Lenovo Flex

-The Lenovo Flex laptop is great for new developers on a budget.
+The Lenovo Flex laptop is one of the best web development tools for beginners on a budget.

 Because of its limited memory and storage, it’s good for coding basics.

 But once you’re ready to start really programming, an upgrade is recommended.

 Note: It comes with Windows 10 S. This is not an ideal OS for software development, so we recommend a simple free upgrade to Windows 10 Home.

 |Display||14″ HD, 1366×768|

 |Graphics & Video Support||Intel UHD Graphics 620|